arangodb/arangodb/Documentation/DocuBlocks/Rest/Views/post_api_view_arangosearch.md

 `[ { "field": "attr", "direction": "asc"}, … ]`

 @RESTBODYPARAM{primarySortCompression,string,optional,string}
-Defines how to compress the primary sort data (introduced in v3.7.1).
+Defines how to compress the primary sort data.
-ArangoDB v3.5 and v3.6 always compress the index using LZ4.

 This option is immutable.